Drostjan/Terrux/README.md

 # Terrux
-A simple prompt written in Rust
+Emulate a prompt written in Rust